lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/3_Use_BigQuery_to_query_files.md

  - Execute the query by clicking the 'run' button, example results shown below
  - You can view the results and/or save the results into a new file in a storage bucket

- ### Click to see Lynn's 9 minute exploration of this section
+ ### 📺Click to see Lynn's 9 minute exploration of this section
 [![GCP BigQuery for Bioinformatics](http://img.youtube.com/vi/bWI8JPR9h0E/0.jpg)](http://www.youtube.com/watch?v=bWI8JPR9h0E "GCP BigQuery for Bioinformatics")

 -----